Anonympsyck/Quantum-State-Tomography-Python-codes-for-Linear-Inversion-and-Maximum-Likelihood-Estimation-methods/README.md

 # Quantum-State-Tomography-Python-codes-for-Linear-Inversion-and-Maximum-Likelihood-Estimation-methods
 Quantum State Tomography is a method of experimental reconstruction of an unknown quantum state using projection measurement data.
 Here, I have provided python codes for two methods of reconstruction; Linear Inversion and Maximum Likelihood Estimation.
+The codes are written in python language.
+To use the codes, you will need projection measurement data of the unknown quantum state.
+Some prerequisite knowledge of Quantum State Tomography is required to understand the codes.
+Let me know if you have any doubts.
+Thank you.